Home Reef

 After a volcanic eruption started on 8 August 2006, Home Reef emerged as an island; that eruption also spewed into Tongan waters large amounts of floating pumice, which swept across to Fiji about 350 km to the west of the new island.
 In October 2006, it reached almost the same size as it did in 1984, when it was about 0.5 × 1.5 km.
 The island was first seen by the crew of a yacht, who recorded its emergence in their blog.
 The eruptions produced extensive rafts of pumice, which drifted northeast from the new island.
 The pumice rafts and new island were imaged by the Aqua satellite in August 2006.
 Images also revealed several small hot crater lakes on the newly formed island.

 A satellite image of the 2022 eruption.

 The volcano erupted again in September 2022.
 Eruptions began on 10 September, and by 17 September had built an island with an area of 6 acres and an elevation of 10 m above sea level.
 On 20 September the Tonga Geological Services warned of ash to a height of 3 km, drifting up to 50 km northwards and 70 km eastwards.
 On 23 September 2022 the island was reported to have grown to 8 acres in size, estimated at 8.6 acres the following day.
 On 25 September, the island had an elevation of 15 m above sea level.
 By 3 October it had grown to 15 acres in size.
 The eruption ended on 17 October.

 On the 23 of September, 2023, satellites spotted heat sources and a plume of volcanic gas coming from the island.
 As of October 1, 2023, the eruption is still going and is likely to continue and grow the island.

+A visit to the island by volcanologists in November 2025 found it to be over 1km in diameter and 70m high.